top of page

 What to expect during a guided walk?

-Forest bathing is a guided nature meditation, a slow meander in the forest.
+Forest bathing is a guided nature immersion, a slow meander in the forest.
 A certified guide offers a sequence of carefully crafted gentle invitations to enable participants to slow down and experience the natural world through their senses.

 A Forest Bathing walk is not about "getting anywhere" or